 5 best practices for customizing your marketing campaign template

-Align campaign templates with business OKRs
+Align templates with business OKRs

 Build flexibility into campaign structures